pratikshaa-01/CI-CD-Project/README.md

 # CI-CD-Project
-Spy App:
-Java-based Full-Stack Web Application.
-Users can view or create missions for each agents.
-They can also edit/ delete missions.
+CI/CD Pipeline for Spy App
+Project Overview:
+The Spy App is a Java-based full-stack web application built using Spring Boot, Thymeleaf, and JDBC with H2 Database.
+Users can create, view, edit, and delete missions for agents.
+The application utilizes Maven for dependency management and includes schema and data initialization scripts.

 Technologies:
-Java
-Spring Boot
-JDBC
+Java & Spring Boot: Framework for building the web application.
-H2 Database
+JDBC & H2 Database: Database management and connectivity.
-Thymeleaf
-HTML5
-Maven
+Thymeleaf & HTML5: Front-end template rendering.
+Maven: Build and dependency management.

 Features:
-CRUD operations
+CRUD operations for managing missions.
-JDBC for database control
-Spring Boot framework
+Custom schema and initial data setup with schema.sql and data.sql.
-Mapping HTTP requests to appropriate HTML pages on the controller Sharing model attributes between the controller and HTML files using Thymeleaf Customizing schema using schema.sql file
+Mapping HTTP requests to HTML pages using Spring Boot controllers and Thymeleaf.
-Inserting initial data using data.sql file
+CI/CD Pipeline:

+Source Code Management:

+Clone the repository to a CI/CD environment.
+Build:

+Use Maven to compile and package the application.
+Test:

+Execute unit and integration tests to ensure code quality.
+Deploy:

+Deploy the application to a staging or production environment.
+Monitor:

+Track the application’s performance and health.

-How to Run:
+How to Run Locally:
-Clone the repository
+Clone the repository.
-Open the project in your IDE of choice
+Open the project in your IDE.
-Run the application
+Run the Spring Boot application.